Citizen journalism: Effects on traditional journalism

 Journalism has been affected significantly due to citizen journalism.
 This is because citizen journalism allows people to post as much content as they want, whenever they want.
-In order to stay competitive, traditional news sources are forcing their journalist to compete.
-This means that journalist now have to write, edit and add pictures into their content and they must do so at a rapid pace, as it is perceived by news companies that it's essential for journalist to produce content at the same rate that citizens can post content on the internet.
+In order to stay competitive, traditional news sources are forcing their journalists to compete.
+This means that journalists now have to write, edit and add pictures into their content and they must do so at a rapid pace, as it is perceived by news companies that it's essential for journalists to produce content at the same rate that citizens can post content on the internet.
 This is hard though, as many news companies are facing budget cuts and cannot afford to pay journalists the proper amount for the amount of work they do.
 Despite the uncertainties of a job in journalism and rising tuition costs there has been a 35% increase in journalism majors throughout the past few years according to Astra Taylor in her book The People's Platform.